kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 instead of [`pandas.to_csv()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html).
 `pandas.to_csv` does not serialize Kolena annotation objects in a way that is compatible with the platform.

 The following snippet shows how to format COCO data as a dataset within Kolena.
-As the input csv contains rows for each bounding box within an image, we need to apply some transformations to the raw data.
+As the input `.csv` file contains rows for each bounding box within an image, we need to apply some transformations to the raw data.
 This is done by creating a list of all bounding boxes for an image and then merging it with the metadata.
-The produced csv contains a column called ground_truths where the data is the same format as the above bounding boxes.
+The produced `.csv` contains a column called ground_truths where the data is the same format as the above bounding boxes.

 ```python
 from kolena.annotation import BoundingBox